codela-k12/webtext-generator/README.md

 [Watch our 3-min Codela Webtext Generator tutorial.](https://youtu.be/KVUBbM7pIYw?si=81tQ1FS9097FdWJd)

-[Go to Codela](https://codela-k12.github.io/projects/) to find more code-based projects for the English Language Arts classroom and beyond.<p>&nbsp;</p>

 ## Get started!

 1. Scroll to the top of this repository and click the green "**Code**" button.
 Select "**Download ZIP**" to download project files to your local computer.
 These are all the project files you'll need to get started working with code.

-2. Find this project folder in your downloads and move it to a secure place on your local computer.
+2. Find this project folder in your downloads and move it to a secure place on your local computer or cloud drive.
 You'll return to this project folder to manage your scripts, images, and other assets.

 3. Download and/or open a code editor.
 We recommend [Phoenix Code](https://phcode.dev) which runs on a browser or [download](https://phcode.io/#/home) a desktop version.
-See more information on code editors below.
+See more information on code editors below (including video tutorials!)

 4. Use the code editor to open the index.html document.
 Read through the code comments embedded in the index.html document.
 Here, you'll find all the information you need to work with code!